GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 This section of the policy aims to ensure that users are aware of the data that is being collected and that user consent is obtained before data collection.
 Be aware that extensions may only collect data in direct support of their single purpose.
-See the [Limited Use of User Data][docs-dpp-limited-use] policy for additional information.
+See the [Limited Use of User Data][policy-limited-use] policy for additional information.

 ### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_11 }